MockbaTheBorg/MyZ80/readme.md

-## MyZ80 - Yet another Z80 emulator
+## MyZ80 - Mockba's yet another Z80 emulator

 This is a project I am writing with the intent to have a Z80 emulator code on my RunCPM and at the same time use the same code as a model on Proteus.